Wellbeing

 INSPIRE

-Social-Emotional Learning refers to the skills needed to successfully manage life tasks such as learning, forming relationships, communicating effectively, being sensitive to the needs of others and getting along with people.
+INSPIRE is Geraldton Grammar School’s universal approach to social-emotional learning and development.
+Social-emotional learning refers to the skills needed to successfully manage life tasks such as learning, forming relationships, communicating effectively, being sensitive to the needs of others, and getting along with people.

-INSPIRE is about building a whole-school culture in which principles associated with positive social, emotional and civic behaviours are embedded across all disciplines.
+INSPIRE is about building a whole school culture in which principles associated with positive social, emotional, and civic behaviours are embedded across all disciplines.

-An INSPIRE Classroom Encompasses:
+An INSPIRE Classroom encompasses:

 DSC00774